 As one of the premier estate agents selling properties in the area, Marsh & Parsons prides itself on its local know-how.
 From the best schools in the area to the finest boutiques bars and restaurants and the cost of a resident's parking permit, agents at Marsh & Parsons have their fingers firmly on the local pulse.

 So, what will you get for your money buying in and around Camden?

-Families looking for terraced houses for sale in Camden can expect to pay from 1.2 million, with beautiful Georgian terraced houses on Albert Street from 2 million upwards.
-For those demanding supreme luxury living right next to the glorious Regent's Park, imposing mansions can be purchased for up to 15 million.Read more
+Families looking for terraced houses for sale in Camden can expect to pay from £1.2 million, with beautiful Georgian terraced houses on Albert Street from £2 million upwards.
+For those demanding supreme luxury living right next to the glorious Regent's Park, imposing mansions can be purchased from around £15 million.Read more

 And what will you get for your money renting in and around Camden?

 Studio flats range from £300-£350pw in the Camden area.
 For a one-bedroom flat, you can expect to pay between £340-£430pw depending on size and outside space.
 Prices for two-bedroom properties generally range from around £420 to £800pw if you're looking for a flat with a garden or roof terrace.
 Larger properties with three bedrooms let anywhere between £550-£1,100pw.

 If you are looking for large family space, with stunning views of the glorious Regent's Park, houses with four bedrooms or more can typically be rented for £1,000-£2,000pw.
 With its proximity to Regent's Park, coupled with a fine selection of boutique shops and cafés, Regent's Park Road proves very popular with families.Read more